Maryaam – The Discarded Daughter

 plastic chair uneasily instead.
 Never

-, he responds gloomily, what
+mind my health, he responds gloomily, what

 do you think of the spectacle in there?
 Unislamic, no?
 My own daughter, agreeing